Understand Work-Study

 The Basics:

-Work-Study is a Federal grant that was awarded in a Financial Aid Package and earned by working a job either on-campus or in Community Work-Study during the Fall or Spring semester (not during Summer).
+Work-Study is a Federal grant awarded as part of a Financial Aid Package.
+It is earned by working a job either on-campus or in Community Work-Study during the fall or spring semester (not during summer).

 Work-Study Wages are: